 Accommodation in Berlin

-The city has long been credited as the mythological deity of reasonable housing options, and those foreign nationals looking to dive head first into Western Europe's coolest capital will find a real estate market defined by oversupply and subsequent low costs.
+The city has long been renowned for its reasonable housing options, and foreign nationals looking to dive head first into Western Europe's coolest capital will find a real estate market defined by oversupply and subsequent low costs.

-For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are somewhat reasonable; easily four times less than the cost of precious space in the likes of London or Paris.
+For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are somewhat reasonable; especially in comparison to the exorbitant sums paid for precious space in the likes of London or Paris.
+However, most of Berlin's population is too poor to purchase, and therefore the majority of the capital’s population rent property.

 Renting accommodation in Berlin